ChrisAraneo/yet-another-todo-app/yet-another-todo-app-frontend/README.md

 ### Running the Angular web app

-Make sure database & backend and then start the UI:
+Make sure database & backend are ready and then start the UI:

 ```bash
 # development